isographlabs/isograph/docs-website/docs/backlog.md

 ## Cleanup backlog

 - Typegen code is a mess
+  - we should use something that parses JS/ts/flow
 - JS code needs structure, etc.
 - Objects which do not have IDs should be merged into their parent object in the store.
   - or weak types are scalars